Welcome to the parent/carer section of our website, We hope you find the information useful.

-The designated safeguarding officers in school are Mrs Walton (Headteacher), Mrs B. Walton (KS2), Mrs Jackman (Deputy Head) and Emma Piercy (Child and Family Support).
-If you have any concerns about online safety please contact one of these members of staff.
+The designated safeguarding officers in school are Miss Fountain (Executive Headteacher), Mrs S Robson (Headteacher), Mrs Jackman (Deputy Head) and Emma Innerd (Child and Family Support).
+If you have any concerns about online safety please contact one of these members of staff details here

 The CEOP website contains some really important information for parents and the Childnet site gives helpful guidance on social networking for parents.
 The SaferInternet site also provides advice on setting up parental controls on your home computer.

 Internet Matters - over 70 parental control how-to guides for major networks, devices, services and entertainment providers in your home.